arthursouza/tasks-api/readme.md

 I have created simple unit tests to demonstrate some ideas for tests.
 Not all use cases were tested simply to save time, as there would be no reason to do basic tests on all endpoints and this is a project that was done during my free time.

+As far as unit testing the data layer, we could mock or create an overwrite for the DataContext, using an in memory data structure and ensure that items will be added removed and updated in the data structure in memory, to replace the database activity and be sure the data layer itself is what is being tested.

 ## Magic numbers

 In some situations I have used magic numbers, like in the WorkItemValidator.
 The max length for the Title property is hardcoded as 100, this of course could be retrieved from the configuration or even from a database configuration table.